Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: The three-dimensional part of the proof

 (ii) The `only if' direction follows directly from the definition of the Arf invariant.
 For the `if' direction, assume that $\Arf(L) = 0$ and let $a_1, \ldots, a_g$ be a half basis as in (i).
 We have $0 = \Arf(L) = q(a_1)q(b_1)$, so $q(b_1) = 0$.
 Thus $a_1 + b_1, a_2, \ldots, a_g$ is a desired half basis. \end{proof}

 Let us say a Seifert surface $F$ is \emph{$H_1$--null} (or \emph{$H_1$--null mod 2}) if every simple closed curve on $F$ has zero (or even) linking number with every boundary component of $F$.
 Note that the boundary of an $H_1$--null mod 2 surface is a proper link.
-Equivalently, $F$ is $H_1$--null (or {$H_1$--null mod 2}) if the inclusion of $F^{\circ}$ into the complement of $\partial F$ induces the zero map on the first homology group with integer coefficients (or with $\Z/2$--coefficients). \begin{lemma} Let $F$ be a Seifert surface with boundary components $L_1, \ldots, L_n$ in some $\Z HS^3$. \begin{enumerate}[label=(\roman*)] \item There exists an $H_1$--null Seifert surface $F'$ with a homeomorphism ${f\colon F\to F'}$ such that $f(L_j)$ is isotopic to $L_j$. \item If $F$ is $H_1$--null mod 2, then there exist $f$ and $F'$ as in (i) such that $f$ preserves the framing of curves mod 2. \end{enumerate} \end{lemma} \begin{proof} We only sketch the proof, and refer the reader to \cite[Proof of Lemma~18]{FellerLewark_16} for details.
+Equivalently, $F$ is $H_1$--null (or {$H_1$--null mod 2}) if the inclusion of $F^{\circ}$ into the complement of $\partial F$ induces the zero map on the first homology group with integer coefficients (or with $\Z/2$--coefficients).
+Denoting by $\beta^+\subset S^3\setminus F$ a positive normal push-off of a curve $\beta$ in $F$, we have the following technical lemma. \begin{lemma} Let $F$ be a Seifert surface with boundary components $L_1, \ldots, L_n$ in some $\Z HS^3$. \begin{enumerate}[label=(\roman*)] \item There exists an $H_1$--null Seifert surface $F'$ with an orientation preserving homeomorphism ${f\colon F\to F'}$ such that for all ${j\in\{1,\dots, n\}}$, $f(L_j)$ is isotopic to $L_j$. \item If $F$ is $H_1$--null mod 2, then there exist $f$ and $F'$ as in (i) such that the linking number of $\alpha$ and $\alpha^+$ has the same parity as the linking number of $f(\alpha)$ and $f(\alpha)^+$ for all curves $\alpha$ in $F$. \end{enumerate} \end{lemma} In other words, \Cref{lem:nice3dcobo}~(i) says that every link $L$ can be changed to a link $L'$ with isotopic components that has a $H_1$--null Seifert surface $F'$ with the same genus as a given Seifert surface of $L$. \Cref{lem:nice3dcobo}~(ii) says that furthermore, in case $L$ admits an $H_1$--null mod 2 Seifert surface $F$, $F'$ can be chosen with an identification with $F$ that preserves the Seifert form mod $2$. \begin{proof} We only sketch the proof, and refer the reader to \cite[Proof of Lemma~18]{FellerLewark_16} for details.
 The Seifert surface $F$ has a handle decomposition into one 0--handle, 1--handles $h_1, \ldots, h_{2g(F)}$ whose belt spheres lie in $L_n$, and 1--handles $h_1', \ldots, h_{n-1}'$, such that the belt sphere of $h_j'$ has one point in $L_j$ and one point in $L_n$.
-Now we construct $F'$ and $f$ in three steps: \begin{enumerate}[label=\arabic*.] \item Insert twists into the 1--handle $h_j'$ for all $j$ to make the framing of its core curve (which is parallel to $L_j$) zero. \item For all pairs $j, k$, twist the 1--handles $h_{j}'$ and $h_k'$ around each other to make the linking number of the cores of the handles $h_j'$ and $h_k'$ zero.
-This can be done without changing the framing of the cores and the isotopy classes of the boundary components. \item For all pairs $i, j$, twist the 1--handle $h_i$ around $h_j'$ to make the linking number of the cores of the handles $h_i$ and $h_j'$ zero.
-This can be done without changing the framing of the core of $h_j'$, and without changing the isotopy classes of the boundary components.
-It may however change the framing of the core curve of $h_i$. \end{enumerate}
+The cores of the $1$--handles can be closed off (by two intervals to the core of the $0$--handle) to simple closed curves $\alpha_1,\dots, \alpha_{2g},\alpha'_1,\dots, \alpha'_{n-1}$ that form a basis of $H_1(F;\Z)$.
+The curve $\alpha'_j$ is parallel to the boundary $L_j$.